aryateja2106/lecoder-vscode/DEVELOPMENT.md

-# Kilo Code Development Guide
+# LeCoder AI Development Guide

-Welcome to the Kilo Code development guide!
+Welcome to the LeCoder AI development guide!
 This document will help you set up your development environment and understand how to work with the codebase.
 Whether you're fixing bugs, adding features, or just exploring the code, this guide will get you started.

+## About LeCoder AI

+LeCoder AI is an agentic research coding assistant forked from [Kilocode](https://github.com/Kilo-Org/kilocode).
+While we've rebranded and are building research-focused features (paper ingestion, multi-agent orchestration, Google Colab integration), much of the underlying architecture, monorepo structure, and tooling is inherited from Kilocode.
+This guide reflects the LeCoder-specific workflow while acknowledging our Kilocode foundation.

 ## Prerequisites